merenlab/anvio.org/_posts/2022-02-07-working-with-minified-states.md

  ..... and on....
  }
 ```
 Don't worry too much about understanding what each of these values do at the moment.
 Most of these values are sensible defaults that anvi'o generates automatically for you.
-For a bit of extra fun, we can test this by exporting our default (state same as above) and comparing the two.
-If you have vim installed, you can run `vim -d default.json my_perfect_state.json` to see the 'diff'
+For a bit of extra fun, we can test this by exporting our default state (same as above) and comparing the two.
+Back in our terminal, we can run `diff my_perfect_state.json default.json` to see where our files diverge.
+If you have vim installed, you can run `vim -d default.json my_perfect_state.json` to see the 'diff' in greater detail.

 {% include IMAGE path="/images/working-with-state/state-diff.png" caption="differences in our updated state file vs default" %}